zio/zio-schema/docs/overview/understanding.md

 ---
 id: understanding
-title: "Understanding ZIO-Schema"
+title: "Understanding ZIO Schema"
 ---

-## Understanding ZIO-Schema
+## Understanding ZIO Schema

-ZIO-Schema is a library used in many ZIO projects such as ZIO-Flow and ZIO-SQL.
+ZIO Schema is a library used in many ZIO projects such as ZIO-Flow and ZIO-SQL.
 ZIO is all about reification of your types.
 Reification means transforming something abstract (e.g. side effects, accessing fields, structure)  into something "real" (values).

 ### Reification: functional effects